leifos-gmbh/ILIAS/Modules/Exercise/ROADMAP.md

 ## Short Term

+### Web Directory Access for Portfolios and Blogs

+- Assignment Types will get a supportsWebDirAccess()
+-

 ## Mid Term

 ### Directory structure

 Subdirectories for domain concepts SHOULD be located directly under the `Exercise` main directory.
 The main `classes` subdirectory SHOULD only contain code has to be located in this directory due to rules of other components (e.g. the Object service).

+### Introduce stronger Tutor Contept

 ### Introduce Repository Pattern